ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 with a localized string such as "Reaction: ".
 Note that a reaction could theoretically even be another media type (ex: image, audio, or video), although not currently implemented in major instant messaging systems.
-Note that many systems allow mutiple independent reactions per sender.
+Note that many systems allow multiple independent reactions per sender.

 * Sender user handle URL:
   im:cathy-washington@example.com